How Much Food Do You Need for a Party? A Complete Planning Guide

 Buffet (4-5 oz protein per person, 4-5 oz sides)

-Buffets allow people to self-serve and choose portions, so you need less protein than plated meals (fewer wasted trimmings).
-But people tend to eat more variety, so side dish quantities increase.
+Buffets let people choose their own portions, so you don't need as much protein as with plated meals — there's less waste from trimmings.
+But guests tend to try more dishes, so your side quantities go up.
 For a buffet of 30 people:

 - Sliced meat (turkey, ham, beef): 3-4 oz per person (90-120 oz total = 5.6-7.5 lbs)